‘The Bachelorette’ Spoilers: Reality Steve Teases Hannah Brown’s Hometown Date Recipients As Episode 7 Films

-Hannah Brown’s Bachelorette season premieres on Monday, May 13 and filming will wrap up just days before the first episode airs.
-Spoiler king Reality Steve has just shared the latest scoop he has pulled together and it looks like he has pinned down some tantalizing tidbits about Hannah’s upcoming hometown dates.
+Hannah Brown’s Bachelorette season premieres on Monday, May 13, and filming will wrap up just days before the first episode airs.
+Spoiler king Reality Steve has just shared the latest scoop he has pulled together, and it looks like he has pinned down some tantalizing tidbits about Hannah’s upcoming hometown dates.

 As Reality Steve’s spoilers detail, Hannah and her guys are currently filming Episode 7.
 The Inquisitr previously shared Bachelorette spoilers that suggested these dates would take place in Amsterdam and indeed that is the case.
 Episode 6 filmed in Latvia with nine bachelors remaining, and Brown likely has six or possibly seven with her in Amsterdam.

-The Bachelorette spoilers indicate that of those nine guys in Latvia, Dustrin Kendrick was definitely eliminated.
-Apparently, he wasn’t terribly subtle about this, as he accepted hundreds of Instagram follow requests and made his profile public for a brief period of time before changing it back to private once he was eliminated.
+The Bachelorette spoilers indicate that of those nine guys in Latvia, Dustin Kendrick was definitely eliminated.
+Apparently, he wasn’t terribly subtle about this as he accepted hundreds of Instagram follow requests and made his profile public for a brief period of time before changing it back to private once he was eliminated.

 So far, it isn’t known for certain who else was left without roses in Latvia.
 However, Bachelorette spoilers seem to pin down several guys who definitely joined Hannah for dates in Amsterdam.